What is a Trading Fees Calculator?

 Yes.
 If your profit per trade is small, fees can consume a large portion of it.
 This is especially common in scalping strategies.

-You can reduce fees by using limit orders, trading on exchanges with lower fees, increasing volume to get discounts, or holding exchange tokens that provide fee reductions.
+You can reduce fees by using limit orders, trading on exchanges with lower fees, increasing volume to get discounts, or using fee reductions where available.

 Yes.
 It works for crypto, stocks, and forex as long as you know the fee percentage charged by your broker or exchange.